Serves: 15-20 servings

 Do yourself a favor . . . make an extra batch of the gelatin/lemonade/ orange juice mixture, and store it in a pitcher in your fridge.
 Then, when you start running low on punch at the party, all you have to do is refill the punch bowl with the mixture, add ginger ale and strawberries, and you’re good to go.

 For an elegant touch, serve in stemware and garnish with fresh strawberries and ribbons of lime rind.

 One summer day, back in the 80′s, my friends and I were sitting around sipping wine coolers, which was something we liked to do, and someone, probably me, said: “We’ve been spiking punch for years . . . why didn’t we ever think to bottle it?”
-Such a simple idea . . . worth millions.
+Such a simple idea . . . would have made us rich.

 Trimming the tree is one of our favorite Christmas traditions.